Air Antilles Flight Delay and Cancellation Compensation

 Air Antilles Flight Cancellation Compensation

-If your flight gets cancelled less than two weeks before your scheduled departure, you might get compensation up to €600.
-But there’s a catch – the airline doesn’t have to pay if they can get you on another flight that doesn’t mess up your plans too much.
+If your flight is cancelled within two weeks of you’re supposed to leave, you may be entitled to compensation up to €600.
+However, there’s a condition – the airline can avoid paying if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance NoticeRe-routing Requirements